 The Chapter President of the Year (CPY) Award recognizes an SMPS chapter president who has demonstrated excellence in leadership while serving the chapter and its members.

 All nominations must be made by a current SMPS member.
+Online submission portal will open January 29, 2018.
 To review previous winning CPY submittals, please visit the Awards folder within the library of the All Chapter Leaders community of MySMPS.

 2017 CPY Criteria